wp-plugins/juiz-last-tweet-widget/readme.txt

 [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=P39NJPCWVXGDY&lc=FR&item_name=Juiz%20Last%20Tweet%20Widget%20%2d%20WordPress%20Plugin&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHostedGuest "Donate to this WordPress plugin")

 == Upgrade Notice ==

+= 1.0.3 =
+Upgrade if you want to display more than one widgets of this plugin

 = 1.0.2 =
 Upgrade if you tweets, tweets and tweets again and again